Depart DTW for CDG

 Visit Pegasus Bridge, the location of the British Glider assault, led by Major John Howard of Oxfordshire and Buckinghamshire Light Infantry (the “Ox & Bucks"), during the early morning of June 6, 1944.
 Their mission was to land by surprise in Horsa gliders and secure two critical bridges between Bénouville and Ranville over the Orne River and Caen Canal.
 Tour the battleground and the museum.

-Visit Arromanches, the location of Mulberry floating pier and artificial harbor.
+Next we visit Arromanches, the location of Mulberry floating pier and artificial harbor.
 Lunch is provided by tour.

 Begin with a walking tour of Ste.
 Mere Eglise.
 Visit inside the church and view the stunning stained glass windows honoring the U.S. paratroopers.
 Your historian will recount the events that occurred during 82nd Airborne’s drop on the morning of June 6, 1944.